 Preventative services for Medicare beneficiaries

-Early cancer detection can improve your chance of successful cancer treatment.
+Early detection for cancer cells can improve your chance of successful cancer treatment.
 Medicare Part B covers many preventative screening services, including cancer screenings.
 Most cancer screenings are simple outpatient scans or exams that can improve your chances of catching cancer earlier.
 Many screenings are covered at no cost to you, including:

 • Pap smears and HPV testing for women